desandro/colcade/README.md

 # Colcade

-_Lightweight, resilient Masonry_
+_Lightweight masonry layout_

 ## Colcade vs. Masonry

-Masonry is great, but it has grown big as it has grown older.
+[Masonry is great](http://masonry.desandro.com), but it has grown big as it has grown older.
 Colcade is designed to be small & fast.
 I recommend using Colcade over Masonry, but read over this feature comparison.

 ### Same features